rainfireliang/WORD-EMBEDDING-FOR-DICTIONARY-CONSTRUCTION/README.txt

 "train_crowd.csv": the training dataset for Tables in the appendix (using perceptions as the ground truth) "Figure3.xlsx": the dataset to produce Figure 3.

-"word2vec_hk_2022.model": the Word2Vec model trained with the forum comments.
+"word2vec_hk_2022.model": the Word2Vec model trained with the forum comments. (a large dataset to be downloaded here: https://www.dropbox.com/s/3do1mejt84gs1rb/word2vec_hk_2022.model?dl=0)
 "namecalling_byRound.rds": name-calling words in each round of the iteration.
 "vulgarity_byRound.rds": vulgar words in each round of the iteration.
 "perception_survey.rds": the dataset from the survey experiment.